Truncated Variational Expectation Maximization: Truncated Variational EM -- Summary of the Algorithm

 \subsection{Problem Description and Notation}

-First we describe the problem addressed and the notation used.
 Following the framework of Expectation Maximization \citep[EM;][]{DempsterEtAl1977}, our aim is to maximize the data likelihood defined by a set of $N$ data points, \mbox{$\{\yVec^{\,(1)},\ldots,\yVec^{\,(N)}\}$}, where we model the data distribution by a probabilistic generative model whose distribution $p(\yVec\,|\,\Theta)$ is parameterized by the model parameters $\Theta$.
-We assume generative models with discrete hidden variables $\sVec$ and (discrete or continuous) observed variables $\yVec$ such that the modeled data distribution is given by:
+We assume generative models with discrete latent variables $\sVec$ and (discrete or continuous) observed variables $\yVec$ such that the modeled data distribution is given by:

-where $\sum_{\sVec}$ goes over all possible values of $\sVec$.
+where $\sum_{\sVec}$ notates the sum over all possible values of $\sVec$.
 The data log-likelihood is then given by:

-Expectation Maximization \citep[EM;][]{DempsterEtAl1977} is a very popular meta-algorithm that allows for optimizing the likelihood by iterating an E- and an M-step.
-In its most elementary form, the E-step consists of computing the posterior probability $p(\sVec\,|\,\yVecN,\Theta)$ for each data point $\yVecN$ and latent state $\sVec$, while the M-step updates the parameters $\Theta$ to increase the likelihood.
-The basic EM algorithm was generalized in a number of contributions to provide justification for incremental or online versions and, more importantly for this contribution, to provide the theoretical foundation of variational EM approximations \citep[see, e.g.,][]{Hathaway1986,SaulEtAl1996,NealHinton1998}.
+In its most elementary form, the E-step of an EM algorithm consists of computing the posterior probability $p(\sVec\,|\,\yVecN,\Theta)$ for each data point $\yVecN$ and each latent state $\sVec$, while the M-step updates the parameters $\Theta$.
+Iterating E- and M-steps monotonically increase the likelihood.
+The basic EM algorithm was generalized in a number of contributions to provide justification for incremental or online versions and, more importantly for this paper, to provide the theoretical foundation of variational EM approximations \citep[see, e.g.,][]{Hathaway1986,SaulEtAl1996,NealHinton1998}.